sindresorhus/ky/readme.md

 It also has a `data` property with the pre-parsed response body.
 For JSON responses (based on `Content-Type`), the body is parsed using the [`parseJson` option](#parsejson) if set, or `JSON.parse` by default.
 For other content types, it is set as plain text.
 If the body is empty or parsing fails, `data` will be `undefined`.
 To avoid hanging or excessive buffering, `error.data` population is bounded by the request timeout and a 10 MiB response body size limit.
 The `data` property is populated before [`beforeError`](#hooks) hooks run, so hooks can access it.

 Be aware that some types of errors, such as network errors, inherently mean that a response was not received.
-In that case, the error will not be an instance of HTTPError and will not contain a `response` property.
+In that case, the error will be an instance of [`NetworkError`](#networkerror) instead of `HTTPError` and will not contain a `response` property.

 > [!NOTE]
 > The response body is automatically consumed when populating `error.data`, so you do not need to manually consume or cancel `error.response.body`.